Azure/oms-log-analytics-firehose-nozzle/README.md

-OMS_POST_TIMEOUT          : HTTP post timeout for sending events to OMS Log Analytics OMS_BATCH_TIME            : Interval for posting a batch to OMS Log Analytics OMS_MAX_MSG_NUM_PER_BATCH : The max number of messages in a batch to OMS Log Analytics API_ADDR                  : The api URL of the CF environment DOPPLER_ADDR              : Loggregator's traffic controller URL FIREHOSE_USER             : CF user who has admin and firehose access FIREHOSE_USER_PASSWORD    : Password of the CF user EVENT_FILTER              : Event types to be filtered out.
+OMS_POST_TIMEOUT          : HTTP post timeout for sending events to OMS Log Analytics OMS_BATCH_TIME            : Interval for posting a batch to OMS Log Analytics OMS_MAX_MSG_NUM_PER_BATCH : The max number of messages in a batch to OMS Log Analytics API_ADDR                  : The API address of the CF environment.
+If set empty or absent, nozzle will use API address for current CF environment
+DOPPLER_ADDR              : Loggregator's traffic controller URL.
+If set empty or absent, nozzle will generate it from API address
+FIREHOSE_USER             : CF user who has admin and firehose access FIREHOSE_USER_PASSWORD    : Password of the CF user EVENT_FILTER              : Event types to be filtered out.
 The format is a comma separated list, valid event types are METRIC,LOG,HTTP